openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/doorwindowsensor_0_0.md

 ### Parameter 2: Basic Set Level

-Basic Set Command will be sent when the door/window is opened or closed, the receiver will take it for consideration; for instance, if a lamp module received the BSC of which value is decisive as to how bright of dim level of lamp module shall be.
+Basic Set Command sent when door/window is opened or closed Basic Set Command will be sent when the door/window is opened or closed, the receiver will take it for consideration; for instance, if a lamp module received the BSC of which value is decisive as to how bright of dim level of lamp module shall be.

 Available Settings:

- 0 - Off, Alarm cancelling or turning a device OFF
+  * 0 - Off, Alarm cancelling or turning a device OFF

-1 - 99 or 255 – ON (Binary Switch Device)
+  * 1 - 99 or 255 – ON (Binary Switch Device)

- Dim Level (Multilevel Switch Device)
+  * Dim Level (Multilevel Switch Device)
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.